Is the pain of gardening from planting to weeding taking away from your enjoyment of the popular “green thumb” pastime?

 “Some gardening tasks can aggravate conditions such as arthritis of the thumb or carpel tunnel syndrome, which may require a visit to your doctor,” he added.

 “Gardening can be quite a strenuous activity causing you to sweat in the heat of the outdoors.
-I suggest drinking one or two eight-ounce glasses of water before going outdoors, and to keep hydrated by drinking another glass of water or an electrolyte-rich beverage every 15 minutes while in the garden,” said Dr. Martinez-Silvestrini.
+I suggest drinking one or two eight-ounce glasses of water before going outdoors, and to keep hydrated by drinking another glass of water or an electrolyte-rich beverage every 15 minutes while in the garden,” Dr. Martinez-Silvestrini said.